erugson/erugson/README.md

 - 👋 Hi, I’m @erugson
 - 👀 I’m interested in Cats 🐈
-- 📫 How to reach me: Through work is best!
+- 📫 How to reach me: Through work!